tsilva/curriculum-vitae/README.md

 - **Role:** Lead Software Engineer (Full-time)
 - **Location:** Porto, Portugal · Remote

+RIPE Productions was a company that develops e-commerce solutions for the fashion industry, was my first client after I left Hive Solutions.

 Developed some core features for the RIPE Core infrastructure, while simultaneously coordinating a development team (defining, prioritizing and assigning tasks, reviewing and merging pull requests, etc.), through the development of the Karl Kustomize project for Karl Lagerfeld.
+In a lesser role also contributed as a software developer to the MYSWEAR online store featuring an advanced shoe customization rendering platform, related iOS demo and the adaptation of the customizer to be used in a holographic pyramid at Harrods, a Luxury Department Store in London.

 ## [Rocksauce Studios](https://www.rocksaucestudios.com/)